Gianduja (chocolate): Production

-Gianduja is a simple blend of chocolate, powdered sugar, and finely ground nuts, generally hazelnut.
+Gianduja is a simple blend of chocolate, powdered sugar, and finely ground nuts, generally hazelnuts.
 In gianduja made on an industrial scale, these nuts are almost always almonds and hazelnuts.

 To begin, nuts are toasted to develop flavor and reduce moisture, as water can impact viscosity.
 In nuts intended for white chocolate gianduja, toasting is brief.
 While still hot, the nuts are then refined in a melanger or food processor until pieces are around the size of cocoa, leaving some small pieces to prevent the final gianduja being too soft.
 A food processor creates a less smooth product, but in domestic and some artisan production it is the most accessible option.
 During refining, oil is released from the nut's cells; the addition of some powdered sugar and the nuts residual heat increases the output.

 This nut paste is then added to the melted chocolate with the rest of the powdered sugar.
 All chocolates—milk, white, and dark—are used to make gianduja.
 The ratio of chocolate to nuts determines the firmness of gianduja; using more chocolate creates a softer gianduja.
 In gianduja intended as a confection filling, the ratio of chocolate, sugar and nuts are around 1:1:1.
 Depending on the chocolate used, other ingredients may include lecithin, milk fats and vegetable fats.
 It can be made in about 30 minutes.

-Gianduja quickly dries when exposed to air, so manufacturers often coat it with chocolate.

 Legal standards

 International and national regulations govern what can be marketed as gianduja.
-International standards are laid out in the Codex Alimentarius, which is revised very infrequently: as of 2017 it had not been changed since 2003.
+International standards are laid out in the Codex Alimentarius.
 The standards require gianduja to be made from a chocolate that contains at least 32% dry cocoa solids, of which at least 8% is not cocoa butter, and "finely ground" hazelnut.
 This hazelnut must make up between 20–40% of the gianduja.
 The Codex also allows other ingredients to be added: up to 5% milk solids, and any nuts—whole or in pieces—so long as they make up less than 60% of the total weight.

 A separate identity for gianduja milk chocolate is also defined, modifying the basic gianduja to require the chocolate contain more than 10% milk solids, and the "finely ground" hazelnut make up between 15–40%.
 Regulators adopting the Codex also have the authority to establish a minimum for cocoa butter and milk fat content.
 Given the Codex requirements, participating countries can choose to accept them in full or in a modified form.
 Participating countries include all members of the World Trade Organization, which, upon joining, are obliged to base their domestic standards on international agreements such as the Codex.
 In the European Union, gianduja's composition is regulated by the European Cocoa and Chocolate Directive, which passed in 2000; the standards are the same as those of the Codex.